This article will discuss the various elements of WKS in the following sections:

 - Ineptitude or failure to absorb and repeat simple bits of information or learn new functions

-- Telescoping of occurrences is often also characteristic; this is manifested in the patient referring to an event that took place lately when in reality it occurred many years earlier.
+- Telescoping of occurrences – or referring to an event as if it took place lately when in reality it occurred many years earlier.

 Diagnosing Wernicke-Korsakoff Syndrome at best represents the doctor’s best judgment about the perceived signs and symptoms.
 Its symptoms may moreover be mistaken for those of a person with a head injury, or for common symptoms among individuals who drink excessive amounts of alcohol such as intoxication-related disorientation, or even infection-related delirium.